 - The system has a wide range of potential indoor temperature settings from a low of 62 to a high of 90 F.

-- Heat pump feature will work effectively within an outdoor temperature range of 5 to 86 F.
+- The heat pump feature will work effectively within an outdoor temperature range of 5 to 86 F.

-- Robust customer support system allows for years of trouble free performance.
+- A robust customer support system allows for years of trouble-free performance.

 - All components are UL tested and approved.